Best Places to Visit in Egypt: Top Destinations Guide

 7. Siwa Oasis

-Located in the remote western corner of the Western Desert, Siwa is a serene escape from the bustling cities of Egypt.
+Located in the remote western corner of the Western Desert, Siwa Oasis is a serene escape from the bustling cities of Egypt.
 This charming oasis is surrounded by lush date palm plantations and numerous natural hot-water springs, making it one of the most picturesque destinations in the Western Desert.

 Visit the Temple of the Oracle, where Alexander the Great sought divine guidance, or take a dip in Cleopatra's Bath, a natural spring believed to have been frequented by the legendary queen herself.
 Siwa's pristine beauty and tranquil ambiance provide a truly off-the-beaten-path experience for those in search of authenticity.